pele-python/pele/README.rst

+PyGMIN: tools for global optimization and energy landscape exploration.

-PyGMIN, a python version of GMIN, OPTIM, and PATHSAMPLE.
-GMIN was originally written by David Wales and is designed to find the global energy minimum for molecular systems.
+PyGMIN is a python partial-rewriting of GMIN, OPTIM, and PATHSAMPLE: fortran programs written by David Wales and collaborators.

 The code is hosted at

 https://github.com/js850/PyGMIN

 for documentation, see

 http://js850.github.com/PyGMIN/

-The code project upon which this python package is based can be found at http://www-wales.ch.cam.ac.uk/software.html
+The code project upon which this python package is based can be found at

+http://www-wales.ch.cam.ac.uk/software.html